Anisotropic skyrmion and multi-$q$ spin dynamics in centrosymmetric Gd$_2$PdSi$_3$

-The relaxation rates are shown in \cref{fig_skl_tscan}(a) with transition temperatures $T_{N1} = \SI{11(1)}{\kelvin}$ and $T_{N2} = \SI{20(1)}{\kelvin}$ consistent with AC susceptibility [\cref{fig_phasediag_acsusc_musr_setup}(a)].
-The in-plane relaxation rate $\lambda_{ab}$ shows a critical divergence at $T \approx T_{N2}$ due to a continuous transition between the \paramag and \icTwo phases.
-In the \icTwo regime at $T_{N1} < T < T_{N2}$ we find nearly-isotropic spin fluctuations with $\lambda_{c} \approx \lambda_{ab}$; fitted to an empirical gapped model $\propto e^{-\Delta/T}$, $\lambda_{c}$ and $\lambda_{ab}$ also yield the same characteristic energy scales $\Delta = 47(3)$ and $\SI{49(3)}{\kelvin}$, respectively.
-However, any low-$T$ power-law spin-wave behaviour [\cref{eq_sw_power}] is masked by near-critical fluctuations and interrupted by a transition to the \skl phase at $T_{N1}$.
-This phase transition does not show any critical divergence in the muon relaxation rate, only a change of slope, implying that it is first-order, consistent with the topologically-\nontrivial nature of the \skl~\cite{leonov2015multiply,li2023magnetic}.
-Similarly to the \icOne phase, we find that highly anisotropic spin fluctuations appear with lowering $T < T_{N1}$.
-Intriguingly, while in the \icOne phase spin fluctuations were predominantly in-plane, $\lambda_c \ll \lambda_{ab}$, the dominant spin fluctuations in the \skl phase are instead out-of-plane, $\lambda_c \approx \const \gg \lambda_{ab} \propto T^p$ with $p = 2.0(2)$.
-We note that $p \approx 2$ would correspond to $D = 3$, $s = 2$ (\threeDim ferromagnetic) spin excitations in the single-band spin-wave approximation [\cref{eq_sw_power}], but this is inconsistent with a $T$-independent $\lambda_c$.
+The phase transition at $T_{N1}$ does not show any critical divergence in the muon relaxation rate, only a change of slope, implying that it is first-order, consistent with the topologically-\nontrivial nature of the \skl~\cite{leonov2015multiply,li2023magnetic}.
+While nearly-isotropic at $T_{N1}$, we find that highly-anisotropic spin fluctuations emerge with lowering $T < T_{N1}$, similarly to the \icOne phase.
+However, while in the \icOne phase spin fluctuations were predominantly in-plane ($\lambda_c \ll \lambda_{ab}$) the dominant spin fluctuations in the \skl phase are instead out-of-plane, with $\lambda_c \approx \const \gg \lambda_{ab} \propto T^p$ and $p = 2.0(2)$.
+We note that $p \approx 2$ would uniquely correspond to $D = 3$, $s = 2$ (\threeDim ferromagnetic) spin excitations under the single-band spin-wave approximation [\cref{eq_sw_power}], but this is inconsistent with a $T$-independent $\lambda_c$~\cite{supp}.
 Instead, there appears to be a large low-energy spin \dosLong due to multiple spin fluctuation modes, as expected for \skl phases~\cite{mochizuki2012spin,leonov2015multiply,garst2017collective,weber2022topological,soda2023asymmetric}, that are predominantly polarized out-of-plane (\eg, skyrmion breathing modes~\cite{mochizuki2012spin,garst2017collective}).